-- 1. To size a replacement system accurately, use an accurate analysis through REScheck, ACCA Manual J, or an equivalent industry-accepted sizing procedure by calculating the heating loads based on the post-retrofit dwelling characteristics.
+1. To size a replacement system accurately, use an accurate analysis through REScheck, ACCA Manual J, or an equivalent industry-accepted sizing procedure by calculating the heating loads based on the post-retrofit dwelling characteristics.
 Consider the home's design temperature heat loss, the room-by-room heat loss, and the home's existing radiation capacity.
-In situations of insufficient radiation capacity, the home may need more heat emitters to optimize the new system's efficiency and to heat all rooms adequately. - 2.
-Flush the existing distribution system per manufacturer's instructions or until the water runs clean and is free of sediment.
-Verify proper pH and sediment values as provided by manufacturer.
-With a zoned system, flush each zone separately. - Install isolation valves at accessible points in the supply- and return-pipe connections and as near to the boiler as is convenient and practical to permit draining the boiler without emptying the system.
+In situations of insufficient radiation capacity, the home may need more heat emitters to optimize the new system's efficiency and to heat all rooms adequately.

+- 3. Install isolation valves at accessible points in the supply- and return-pipe connections and as near to the boiler as is convenient and practical to permit draining the boiler without emptying the system.
 These valves can also serve for filling the system and purging air from separate zones. - 4.
 Locate new zone valves or zone circulating pumps near the boiler.
 Confirm each zone has its own shut-off valve. - 5.
 Install a pressure relief valve (PRV) per manufacturer's instructions.
 Confirm the PRV is rated and sized correctly for the boiler BTU input and maximum operating pressure. - 6.
 Install an automatic fill valve, if none is present. - 7.
 The feed-water (inlet) side of the pressure-reducing feed valve shall have a backflow preventer, with a shut-off valve installed upstream from the backflow preventer, and the boiler (outlet) side of the pressure-reducing feed valve also shall have a shut-off valve to allow for maintenance or replacement without draining the boiler system. - 8.
 The backflow preventer drain shall face the floor. - The system shall have an adequately sized expansion tank on the supply side of the boiler.
 Install an expansion tank or fill the existing expansion tank and the system to the correct level. - 10.
 Install the circulator pump near the downstream side of the expansion tank to prevent the suction side of the pump from depressurizing the piping. - 11.
-Verify return-water temperature is appropriate: - For oil boilers, verify return-water temperature is above 150°F. - b.
-For non-condensing gas boilers, verify return-water temperature is above 130°F to prevent acidic condensation within the boiler.
+Verify return-water temperature is appropriate: - a.
+For oil boilers, verify return-water temperature is above 150°F. - For non-condensing gas boilers, verify return-water temperature is above 130°F to prevent acidic condensation within the boiler.